hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 ### ++TODO List++
+- Add a database to store user seeds that can be fetched from the client
+- The site has users
 - Use Numpy on the backend to utilize arrays.
 - We can currently run the simulation at a set size for a set number of iterations.
 - Settings.